Riaan-Dowling/BAGEL/README.md

 # BAGEL: Bayesian Analysis of Gene Expression Lineages

-BAGEL can be run by opening the 1.
+BAGEL can be run by:
+- 1) Creating a virtual environment with the requirements.txt document
+- 2) Opening the 1.
 Algorithm directory and running the Algorithm.py file.
 This will produce BAGELS mouse bone marrow dataset results.
 To change the output of BAGEL / how the modelling is done the following parameters can be set:

 # Model parameters:
 ## 1.)
 Algorithm/Algorithm.py